Beginning March 2025

 More About the Exhibition

 Housed within the historic A.A.
-Thomson & Co. building—a historical artifact in its own right—Maritime City showcases a wide range of objects from the Museum’s Collections of 80,000 works of art, historical artifacts, and archival records representing a wide range of time periods, themes, and materials.
-Objects on view include long-held artifacts and archival materials not previously seen by the public, alongside recent acquisitions that highlight the present and future of the Museum’s collecting.
+Thomson & Co. building—a historical artifact in its own right—Maritime City showcases 525 deliberately-selected objects from the Museum’s Collections of 80,000 works of art, historical artifacts, and archival records representing a wide range of time periods, themes, and materials.
+Objects on view include long-held artifacts and archival materials not previously seen by the public, alongside new objects that highlight the present and future of the Museum’s collecting.
 With such a wide array of items on view, this all-ages exhibition promises something for everyone.

 Highlights within this expansive exhibition include: